shimspedy/sengov/content/states/new-york/alexis-weik/_index.md

 email : https://www.nysenate.gov/senators/alexis-weik/
 twitter: alexisweik
 ---
-Alexis Weik, born on September 17, 1972, is an American politician, civil servant, and businesswoman.
-She has been representing the 3rd district in the New York State Senate since 2021.
-A member of the Republican Party, Weik had previously served as the receiver of taxes for the Town of Islip from 2012 until 2020.

-Weik was raised in both Ronkonkoma, New York and nearby Oakdale on Long Island.
-She attended Connetquot High School in Bohemia, New York, and later received a Bachelor of Business Administration from Dowling College.
-She is married and has three children; both her husband and eldest son are police officers.
-The family resides in Sayville, New York.
+Alexis Weik was elected on Nov.
+3, 2020 to represent the Third Senate District.

+A lifelong resident of Suffolk County, Alexis was raised in Ronkonkoma and Oakdale, graduated from Connetquot High School and earned degrees from Dowling College and Farmingdale State College.

+She served as Receiver of Taxes for the Town of Islip from 2011-2020.
+As Receiver, she made customer service her top priority, embracing a hands-on approach to assist taxpayers, streamline operations and improve the office’s efficiency.

+Alexis is a member of a true “law enforcement family;” both her husband and oldest son are sworn police officers.
+Alexis was honored to be supported in her successful campaign for Senate by an unprecedented coalition of law enforcement organizations from across New York State and, as Senator, she has pledged to make public safety a top priority, helping to ensure safe communities where families can thrive.

+Alexis is a former small business owner who is a strong advocate for small businesses, and will work to find ways to relieve the tax burden on hard-working New Yorkers.

+Alexis lives, with her husband, in Sayville, on Long Island’s South Shore.
+The couple has three children.
+For the 2021-2022 Legislative Session, Alexis serves as Ranking Member of the Social Services Committee and Budget & Revenues Committee.
+She also serves as a member of the following committees: Civil Service & Pensions, Education, Veterans, and Women's Issues.

+Alexis Weik was elected on Nov.
+3, 2020 to represent the Third Senate District, and re-elected to represent the Eighth District on November 8, 2022.

+A lifelong resident of Suffolk County, Alexis was raised in Ronkonkoma and Oakdale, graduated from Connetquot High School and earned degrees from Dowling College and Farmingdale State College.

-Prior to beginning her career in politics, Weik owned a small business in the landscaping industry, and additionally is a certified personal trainer.
-As the Town of Islip's Receiver of Taxes, Alexis Weik was elected to three terms.
-During her tenure, she made customer service her top priority, embracing a hands-on approach to assist taxpayers, streamline operations and improve the offices efficiency.
+She served as Receiver of Taxes for the Town of Islip from 2011-2020.
+As Receiver, she made customer service her top priority, embracing a hands-on approach to assist taxpayers, streamline operations and improve the office’s efficiency.

-In 2020, Alexis Weik was nominated by the Republican Party to run for New York State Senate against incumbent Monica Martinez.
-Weik won the election with 52% of the vote to Martinez's 48%, a margin of 4%.
-As a senator, she has pledged to make public safety a top priority, helping to ensure safe communities where families can thrive.
-She is also a strong advocate for small businesses, and will work to find ways to relieve the tax burden on hard-working New Yorkers.
+Alexis is a member of a true “law enforcement family;” both her husband and oldest son are sworn police officers.
+Alexis was honored to be supported in her successful campaign for Senate by an unprecedented coalition of law enforcement organizations from across New York State and, as Senator, she has pledged to make public safety a top priority, helping to ensure safe communities where families can thrive.

+Alexis is a former small business owner who is a strong advocate for small businesses, and will work to find ways to relieve the tax burden on hard-working New Yorkers.

+Alexis lives, with her husband, in Sayville, on Long Island’s South Shore.
+The couple has three children.
+For the 2021-2022 Legislative Session, Alexis serves as Ranking Member of the Social Services Committee and Budget & Revenues Committee.
+She also serves as a member of the following committees: Civil Service & Pensions, Education, Veterans, and Women's Issues.